-Following criticism of the platform being abused by creators uploading inappropriate content, YouTube is set to increase moderator staff to over 10,000.
+Following criticism over inappropriate content uploaded to the platform, YouTube is set to increase its moderator staff to over 10,000.

-This number not only includes video reviewers but also engineers, lawyers, and operation teams too.
+This number not only includes video reviewers but also engineers, lawyers, and operation teams.
 On top of this, YouTube has also invested in new learning technology to work alongside human moderators to help identify and take down videos and comments that violate the platform’s policies.

 — Susan Wojcicki (@SusanWojcicki) December 5, 2017

-This action comes after the platform being heavily criticised online for failing to protect children from inappropriate content and allowing extremist content to be shared.
+This statement comes after the platform was heavily criticised online for failing to protect children from inappropriate content and allowing extremist content to be shared.

-In the statement, YouTube also shared that it will have a new approach to advertising on its website.
-A stricter criteria will be applied when deciding which channels and videos should be eligible for advertising.
-YouTube claims that this is in the best interest of both advertisers and creators.
-This is because this new criteria aims to give advertisers peace of mind that their adverts will run on appropriate content.
-YouTube also aims to give creators confidence that their revenue won’t be hurt because of actions of other creators abusing the site.
+In the statement, YouTube also shared that it will have a new approach to advertising.
+Stricter criteria will be applied when deciding which channels and videos should be eligible for advertising, which YouTube says is in the best interests of both advertisers and creators: advertisers will have peace of mind that their adverts will run on appropriate content, while creators will have confidence that their revenue will not be hurt as a result of other creators abusing the site.